 Apart from Mayon Skyline and Cagsawa Ruins, Hoyop Hoyopan Cave is another famous tourist spot in Albay that is a must-visit place.
 It is located in Barangay Cotmon in Camalig and is privately owned by Nuylan, Guerrero, and Nieva families.

 Hoyop means to blow in Bicol dialect.
 The interesting fact about Hoyop Hoyopan Cave is the guaranteed easy navigation adventure that kids and even lolos and lolas would not have a hard time walking around.
 And what’s more, it is so delightful to feel the cool breeze coming from the wind that blows gently inside the four openings.

 It was in May 2005 when we first visited the cave.
-This summer of 2014, I enjoined my family and my brother and his family to enjoy a caving experience as part of their first exciting Bicol escapade.
+This summer of 2014, I enjoined my family, my brother, and his family to enjoy a caving experience as part of their first exciting Bicol escapade.
 We rented a jeepney so all of us (18 to be exact including our relatives) would fit in.

 Before we enter, we were briefed by our tour guide of their restrictions: no vandalism, no drinking of liquors or beers, no destroying of rocks, and no dating!
 My little Shen repeated the word “dating” and asked me curiously, “Mama what is dating?”
 It was my hubby who answered her while we were smiling at her innocent question.

 We went inside the first opening and were greeted by a sudden gentle cool breeze.
 Wow!
 My buddies uttered with amazement and so we started exploring the dark chambers.
 Our tour guide was equipped with a flashlight and started telling us about Hoyop Hoyopan Cave.
 But before we proceed, he warned us to be careful not to bang on hanging rocks and walls along the way.